 From predominantly hardwood plains (oaks, beeches) to coniferous mountain forests (firs, spruces, Douglas firs), the region hosts a wide variety of species and stands.

-This heritage is all the more important because of its great economic and environmental value.
+An heritage whith a great economic and environmental value.

 58% public forest, the regional forest supplies nearly 7.3 million m³ of wood per year.
 More broadly speaking, the forestry and wood sector employs more than 55,500 people, either more than 12% of persons empled in the wood sector in France, mainly in rural areas.
 Sawmilling and woodworking are the largest employer in wood construction.

 Régnier is a perfect illustration of this sector.
 The company employs 113 people with exemplary parity.
 Our fleet of start-of-the-art machinery guarantees optimum productivity.